-If possible, meet face to face prior to move in day.
+If possible, try meeting your roommates face to face prior to move-in day.
 It’s a good way to test the waters and see if this is someone you can get along with.
 Try grabbing a quick bite to eat, some coffee, or inviting them to an event.
 You may discover that you’ve found a new friend.
 If you’re not able to meet in person, there’s also FaceTime, Skype, Google hangout and others.
-Try to get at least one face to face interaction in prior to move in day.
+Try to get at least one face to face interaction prior to move-in day.
 That way, it won’t feel like you’re meeting a complete stranger.

 Don’t: Share too much too soon.